 Above is Araneus quadratus, the 4 spot orb weaver, probably the heaviest British spider - one weighed 1.174 g, and another weighed 0.33 g but the eggs she had just laid weighed 0.76 g, and weights as high as 2.25 g have been recorded!
 The spider gets its scientific name from the 4 spots on its abdomen.

 The female is 9 - 20 mm long, and the male 6 - 8 mm long.
 The colour of both sexes varies from pale yellow to red/brown.
 The abdomen in the female increases hugely in size when she is heavy with eggs.
 It is found in tall grass, heather and bushes.
-The web is around 40 cm in diameter, and less than 1.5 m off the ground when there is a suitable site.
+The web is around 40 cm in diameter, and usually less than 1.5 m off the ground when there is a suitable site.
 The female often builds a retreat off to the side of the web where she sits and waits.
 Adults are sexually mature in summer and autumn.
-The are common in Britain and northern Europe.
+They are common in Britain and northern Europe.